If you have a question that is not answered below, contact Jeff Melia at email@example.com or 301-916-0200 x102.

 Choose a general topic from the list below:

 Q: How can I get or change my login name or password?

 A: Users can retrieve their login information by visiting the forgotten login page.
 To change your existing login name and password, visit the update your login info page.

-Q: I have submitted my Program Directors Statement, Statement of Compliance and matriculation fee.
+Q: I'm a new resident.
 Why can't I access the resident log system?

-A: Access to the resident logs will be available once all paperwork processing has been completed and setup in the online log system is done.
-You will receive an automated email notification once your access has been set up.
+A: Access to the resident logs will be available once the initial steps have been taken: the resident adds their information into CERT, the program director (PD) completes the statement of compliance, and the matriculation fee is paid.
+The resident receive an email notification when the program director has signed the PD statement.
 If you are unable to access the logs and more than 30 days has passed since submitting all required materials, please contact firstname.lastname@example.org for assistance.

 Q: What deadlines do I need to be aware of throughout the course of my residency?

 A: A list of residency-related deadlines is below.

 Submit training requirements via online Resident Training Log